Javier A. Ceja-Navarro

 Alyssa graduated from UC Santa Barbara and is a Research Associate in the group.
-She works in the isolation of soil microfauna, and the development of experiments aiming to recreate trophic complexity to study the contribution of different members of the food web to C and N cycling.
+She works in the isolation of soil microfauna and the development of experiments aiming to recreate trophic complexity to study the contribution of different food web members to C and N cycling.

 Leila was a Research Associate.
-Leila is an animal lover, and as such, she took care of the team’s insect colonies and contributed to study the effect of the environment of arthropod microbiome composition.
-Leila was also trained in the curation of taxonomic databases and microbiome data analyses.
+Leila is an animal lover, and as such, she took care of the team’s insect colonies and contributed to studying the effect of the environment on arthropod microbiome composition.
+Leila was also trained in curating taxonomic databases and microbiome data analyses.

 Daniela was an intern in the laboratory.
-Her work included tagging microbes with reporter genes and the manipulation of arthropod microbiome.
+Her work included tagging microbes with reporter genes and manipulating arthropod microbiome.

 Matus visited the laboratory as an intern from the SULI program.
 His work included microbial isolations from diverse insects, including the passalid beetle.
 Matus received training in the analysis of DNA sequences and phylogenetic analysis.